 All outputs on track; main focus now on developing the pipeline of potential PPP projects and on supporting with the further preparation of a limited number of projects which demonstrate greatest potential to be successfully implemented as PPPs and to build PPP capacity through learning by doing on these pilot projects

 Progress as of July 2014

-On the Policy side, as the PPP Law already contains the main elements of a PPP policy, the development of a policy has not been prioritised at this point.
+Review of the PPP Law has shown that main elements of a PPP policy are contained in the Law.
+Hence, the development of a policy has not been prioritised at this point.

-The workings and need for a Project Development Fund (PDF) have been discussed with the PPP Unit staff.
-An Executive Briefing Memo on PDFs has been prepared for initial formal discussions within SCISPM and MOF.
+An Executive Briefing Memo on Project Development Funds has been prepared for initial formal discussions within SCISPM and MOF.

 Coaching on project screening methodology, selection criteria and ranking has been provided and templates developed.
 A template for Initial Project Proposals (IPP) has also been developed and is being finalized.

 Substantial work has been done to define the PPP process flow which has introduced the PPP Unit staff to the various steps in developing PPPs.Through this work, the TA is providing on-the-job' training to the PPP Unit and national experts.

 - The PPP Action Plan, approved in June 2014, is being implemented.
 Terms of reference for the international legal and national website developer has been prepared.